The Young Ones

-“The Young Ones”, which sees Cliff and his pals putting on a show to save their youth club, features The Shadows along with Robin O’Sullivan and Melvyn Hayes, both of whom would go on to appear in further films with Cliff.
+“The Young Ones”, which sees Cliff and his pals putting on a show to save their youth club, features The Shadows along with Richard O’Sullivan and Melvyn Hayes, both of whom would go on to appear in further films with Cliff.

 The film inspired the title and theme music of the anarchic BBC sit-com of the same name, starring Rik Mayall, Adrian Edmondson, Nigel Planer, and Christopher Ryan, who would go on to appear with Cliff in a single and sketch in aid of Comic Relief.

 “The Young Ones” was hugely successful in cinemas and the soundtrack album topped the charts in 1961.

 Cliff Richard represented the United Kingdom for the first time and finished in second place with the enduring song “Congratulations”.

 The contest was won by Spain’s entry Massiel with the catchy uplifting song “La, La, La”.

 Cliff would go on to take part in the 1973 contest with “Power to All Our Friends”.